Winter 2025 New Zealand floods: Nelson, Tasman and Marlborough

 On 1 July, the New Zealand Army and FENZ dispatched reinforcements to the Nelson- Marlborough region in anticipation of the two heavy orange rain warnings for 3 July.
 Civil Defence Nelson Tasman group controller Alec Louverdis said that local authorities were planning for a worst case scenario due to the wet conditions, elevated groundwater table and the high river levels.
 The NZDF deployed a helicopter while recovery crews were dispatched from Christchurch to reinforce those in the Nelson and Tasman regions.
 FENZ also deployed two Specialist Water Rescue Teams, a Technical Urban Search and Rescue team, and an operations commander.
 FENZ also establishes a regional coordination centre.
 Two local states of emergencies remained in force in the Nelson and Tasman districts.

 On 2 July, residents of Brooklyn were advised by local authorities to evacuate due to a second front of heavy rain.
 Six homes bordering the Motueka River were evacuated by civil defence authorities.
 Louverdis advised affected residents to seek shelter elsewhere.
 He also said that Civil Defence would monitor hotspots such as the Motupiko and Brooklands rivers, and the townships of Tapawera and Riwaka.
 Louverdis also warned that places that had flooded last week were at risk of further flooding due to the damp conditions.
 On 3 July, local authorities extended the state of emergency in Nelson, Tasman and Marlborough for another seven days in response to the incoming heavy rain.
 That same day, the upper South Island experienced a second wave of heavy rainfall but avoided further flooding.
 Quinney's Bush Camp experienced flooding due to its proximity to the Motupiko River.
 The nearby Korere Tophouse Valley also experienced flooding, with several farms losing land to the Motupiko River.

 On 11 July, Nelson Tasman Emergency Management issued emergency alerts for several rivers including the Motupiko, Tadmor, Wai-iti and Pitfure Rivers.
 An emergency alert was also issued for low lying areas in the Moutere Valley.
 By 2:46 pm, the NZTA had closed several roads and highways in the region including parts of State Highway 6 and State Highway 60 due to slips and flooding.
 That same day, the Tasman District Council activated its temporary accommodation service for flood-displaced residents.
 By 4:00 pm, Health New Zealand had issued a warning about flood contaminated waters.
 In addition, the Tasman District Council advised residents of Kaiteriteri and Riwaka to conserve water.
-At the height of the flooding, 600 km of Tasman District's 1681 km were closed.
+At the height of the flooding, 600 km of roads, out of Tasman District's 1681 km, were closed.